amidabuddha/console-chat-gpt/README.md

 | debug_context | If **true**, prints Telegram session/memory debug snapshots to terminal logs for troubleshooting context issues. |
 | max_concurrent_updates | Maximum number of Telegram updates processed in parallel.
 Default is **8** when omitted.
 Different chats run concurrently, while each chat remains strictly ordered and isolated. |

 Telegram replies are sent through `sendRichMessage` when the Bot API supports it, so model Markdown can render as rich headings, lists, tables, quotes, formulas, details blocks, and similar structured output.
 If rich message delivery is unavailable or Telegram rejects a malformed rich block, the bot falls back to the classic `sendMessage` path.
-When `chat.features.streaming` is enabled, private Telegram chats also receive ephemeral `sendRichMessageDraft` previews during generation; group chats keep the non-streaming final-message flow.

 Per-model Telegram room mapping is also supported inside each model block via:
 - `telegram_chat_id = <chat_id>`